Skip to main content

 • Data center — folded into industrial_new

 These are on the data-pipeline roadmap as future sub-cohort splits.
-Until then, query the rolled-up parent and filter downstream by permit-type keywords.
+For now, query the rolled-up parent and filter downstream by permit-type keywords.

 Cohort assignment

 Cohort tags are emitted by PermitCore’s LLM-1 classifier per permit.
-Tags are deterministic per permit (same input → same cohort), explainable (reasoning surfaced via the future /v1/permits/{id}/explanation endpoint), and improve over time as the classifier is fine-tuned on operator-validated labels.
+Tags are deterministic per permit (same input → same cohort) and improve over time as the classifier is fine-tuned on operator-validated labels.
+A per-permit /v1/permits/{id}/explanation endpoint surfacing the classifier’s reasoning is on the roadmap.
 Every permit has exactly one cohort.
 No multi-label.

 Querying by cohort